Madrasa of Amir Sunqur Sa'di: Later history and use as a Mevlevi Sufi lodge

-The Mevlevi Sufi order (the followers of Jalal al-Din Rumi, known in the Western world simply as "Rumi"), which originated in Turkey, likely arrived in Cairo thanks to Egypt's integration into the Ottoman Empire after 1517.
+The Mevlevi Sufi order, which originated in Turkey, likely arrived in Cairo after 1517, thanks to Egypt's integration into the Ottoman Empire.
 In 1607 the grounds of the madrasa and part of the ruins of Qawsun's palace were given over to the Mevlevi Sufi order as a donation from a Yemeni Ottoman pasha called Yusuf Sinan.
 It was part of a larger donation which included three other plots of land in Cairo and in other locations in the Nile Delta region.
 The Mevlevis adapted the site for use as a lodge (a takiyya or mawlawiyya) for their order.
 The original donation by Yusuf Sinan is well-documented and even contained instructions for the establishment's staff and their salaries: these included an imam, a muezzin, and 38 people required for performing the sama (whirling dervish), along with maintenance staff.
-A theatre or ceremonial hall for the performance of the sama' was built in 1810 on top of the former courtyard of the original madrasa, with painted decoration dated to 1857.
+A theatre or ceremonial hall for the performance of the sama was built in 1810 on top of the former courtyard of the original madrasa, with painted decoration dated from 1857.
 New tombs for the order's Sufi sheikhs were added in or near the original mausoleum over time.
+The Mevlevis remained at the site until 1945.

-The Mevlevis remained here until 1945, but the building is no longer used as a Sufi lodge today.
-Excavations and restorations on the site started in the 1970s, led by an Italian team.
-This led to the building being reopened in July 1988 as a small museum known as the Mawlawiyya (or Mevlevi) Museum, or Museo Mevlevi, exhibiting the historical remains and the restored Mevlevi lodge.
+In the 1970s, excavations and restorations began, led by an Italian team, and the building was reopened in July 1988 as a small Islamic museum known as the Mawlawiyya (or Mevlevi) Museum, or Museo Mevlevi, exhibiting the historical remains and the restored Mevlevi lodge.
 During further archaeological investigations and restoration of the mausoleum between 2002 and 2007, the marble remains of the unused cenotaph of Sunqur Sa'di were found in the centre of the mausoleum chamber and reconstituted.